 COVID-19 appeared as a new and unknown disease in Wuhan, China in late 2019.

-Initial research identified that it was being spread by contact with infected people who came into direct contact with other people, or touched surfaces which others then touched, and by so doing so picked up the virus.
+Initial research identified that it was being spread by contact with infected people who came into close contact (>2m) with other people, or touched surfaces which others then touched, and by so doing so picked up the virus.

 PHE have updated their guidance as more information on COVID-19 has come available, and are now providing guidance on airborne and surface transmission.
 Their website is updated regularly and remains a source of the current UK Government advice including access to various sector guidance.